stephanelatil/P-Sharp-Lang/Lang reqs.md

   - `float32`, `float64` (*Note:* The decimal included in c# will not be implemented here, and will be added as a library later)
   - `string`

-- **Other**
+- **NULL**
-  - `null` Not a type but a constant threadsafe readonly object kept in memory.
-It cannot be garbage collected. it has the value of 0 (Zero) and only access to its ToString method is allowed.
-All other attempts will lead to a NullPtrException
+  `null` Not a type but a constant threadsafe readonly object kept in memory.
+It is handled differently depending if ti is compiled in Release or Debug mode.

+  In **Release** Mode:
+  - It cannot be garbage collected.
+  - It has the value of 0 (Zero)
+  - Only access to its ToString method or Equal operator is allowed, all other attempts will lead to a NullPtrException In **Debug** Mode:
+  - It can be garbage collected
+  - Its value is line/col to where this null value was SET last.
+(Or linked list with last times Set?
+First element is the latest).
+This makes better error messages to help with nullptrexceptions.
+  - Only access to its ToString method or Equal operator is allowed, all other attempts will lead to a NullPtrException

 - **Control structures**
   - `for`